salesforcecli/plugin-data/messages/messages.md

 Could not load a most recent cache entry for a bulk request.
 Please rerun your command with a bulk request id.

+# error.skipCacheValidateNoOrg

+A default target org for the job %s is required to be set because the job isn't in the local cache.

 # usernameRequired

 A valid username is required when creating a cache entry.